signmotion/flutter_image_converter/README.md

 [![Pub Score](https://img.shields.io/pub/points/flutter_image_converter?logo=dart&logoColor=00b9fc)](https://pub.dev/packages/flutter_image_converter/score)

 [Well-tested](https://github.com/signmotion/flutter_image_converter/tree/master/test) and easy-to-use Dart & Flutter image transformer package: ui, widgets, [image](https://pub.dev/packages/image), ImageProvider, bytes, and base64 string.
-Works in any direction as extension.
+Works in any direction as an extension.
 **You no longer have to worry about writing code to convert images in different formats.**
 Feel free to use it in your awesome project.